AndreyGermanov/smart_shape/docs/API.md

 <a name="SmartShape+redraw"></a>

 ### smartShape.redraw()
 Method used to redraw shape polygon.
-Used automatically when add/remove points or change their properties.
+Runs automatically when add/remove points or change their properties.

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)
 <a name="SmartShape+createGradient"></a>

 ### smartShape.createGradient(gradientOptions) ⇒ <code>HTMLOrSVGElement</code>
 Method, used to create gradient fill for shape, if `options.fillGradient` specified.
-Triggered automatically when redraw the shape Should not be called directly.
+Triggered automatically when redraw the shape.
+Should not be called directly.

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)
 **Returns**: <code>HTMLOrSVGElement</code> - SVG element that defines gradient: either `linearGradient` or